DuinoBasedLearning/DuinoBasedLearning.github.io/projects.md

 <hr/>

-## *PRACTICE 0: Introduction to Arduino programming using MATLAB / Simulink*
+## *PRACTICE 0: Introduction to Arduino programming using MATLAB/Simulink*

 <hr/>